Portland Travel Guide

 Resplendent in natural beauty, Portland is highly popular in summer and visitors can enjoy boat rides; sightseeing, shopping, dining and people-watching at the Old Port historic waterfront and the East End; and a visit to the Downtown Arts District or the prominent Portland Head Light Lighthouse.

-The city is also home to poet Henry Wadsworth-Longfellow, as well as the Maine History Gallery.
-For the kids, there is the Children's Museum of Maine.
+The city is also home to poet Henry Wadsworth-Longfellow, as well as the Maine Historical Society.
+For the kids, there is the Children's Museum & Theatre of Maine.
 Portland has an abundance of good restaurants, especially those offering renowned local seafood specialities like Maine lobster, clam chowder, and scallops, which are cheaper and more plentiful than in any other state.

 As Portland is the most culturally diverse city in Maine, you'll find a variety of cuisines, including Vietnamese, Thai, African, Greek, and Indian.
 The city boasts no fewer than five microbreweries, and dozens of bars, pubs, and nightclubs.